ajm143/ajm143.github.io/README.md

 - make an Andrew Morris page with his outreach/teaching etc. on that page
 - Code page has Theses on it which aren't code...maybe call that page downloads
 - Materials Modelling of Energy Materials
+- look at bolding?? apparently research pages are bold